glic3rinu/passlib/docs/install.rst

 If you wish to generate your own copy of the documentation, you will need to:

-1. install `Sphinx <http://sphinx.pocoo.org/>`_ (1.0 or better)
+1. Install `Sphinx <http://sphinx.pocoo.org/>`_ (1.0 or better)
-2. install the `Cloud Sphinx Theme <http://packages.python.org/cloud_sptheme>`_.
+2. Install the `Cloud Sphinx Theme <http://packages.python.org/cloud_sptheme>`_.
-3. download the PassLib source
+3. Download the PassLib source
-4. from the PassLib source directory, run :samp:`python docs/make.py clean html`.
+4. From the PassLib source directory, run :samp:`python setup.py build_sphinx`.
-5. Once Sphinx completes it's run, point a web browser to the file at :samp:`{$SOURCE}/docs/_build/html/index.html` to access the PassLib documentation in html format.
+5. Once Sphinx completes it's run, point a web browser to the file at :samp:`{$SOURCE}/build/sphinx/html/index.html` to access the PassLib documentation in html format.
+6. Alternately, steps 4 & 5 can be replaced by running :samp:`python setup.py docdist`,
+   which will build a zip file of the documentation in :samp:`{$SOURCE}/dist`.